ailenrmansilla/Final-project/README.md

 # Asteroids game
-Asteroids is a game where the player is a ship and tris to shoot as many asteroids as possible to gain points.
+Asteroids is a game where the player is a ship and tries to shoot as many asteroids as possible to gain points.
 If one asteroid touches your ship, you lose.
 You play this game on a simulated terminal, with a visual interface.

 ## Getting Started
 ---